 Even for many companies with well-developed operational resilience protocols, Covid-19 has had a severe and wide-ranging impact.
 Globally, few sectors and regions have emerged unscathed from the pandemic or the wide-ranging economic fallout associated with it.

 Analysts at Norton Rose Fulbright carried out an extensive survey to explore how companies navigated the operational resilience challenges stemming from the pandemic.
-They found that the vast majority of organizations enhanced their operational governance levels and oversight, and 70% of respondents said that they would be increasing their spending on resilience.
+They found that most organizations enhanced their operational governance levels and oversight, and 70% of respondents said they would be increasing their spending on resilience.

 Developing a successful operational resilience strategy